 1. Fussa Firefly Festival, Tokyo

 In Japan, the arrival of fireflies marks the beginning of summer and many towns and cities celebrate the time of year with festivals and events.
 The Fussa Firefly Festival occurs in the west of Tokyo near the Tamagawa River.
-The event is normally held in mid-June and sees around 500 locally raised fireflies released into the sky.
+The event is held at the beginning of June, and around 500 locally raised Genji fireflies are released into the sky.
 Other festivities include live music performances and food stalls scattered along the main festival street.
 After a five-year hiatus, the festival is making a return to the area and will take place along Seseragi Street close to Kumagawa JR railway station.

 - WHERE & WHEN: Seseragi Street, between Hotaru Park and Fussa City Fussa Junior High School.
-Sunday, June 9th.
+3 PM to 9 PM, Sunday, June 1st, 2025.

 - MORE INFORMATION: Fussakanko.jp